openregister/openregister-java/RUNNING_LOCALLY.md

 * create a new register
 * change the configuration

+## Clone a different register

+The `./run-application.sh` script is configured to spin up a clone of the [Country beta register](https://country.register.gov.uk/).
+To clone a different register from another phase, you need to change some configuration.

+For example, you might want to clone the [School type register](https://school-type.alpha.openregister.org/) from the alpha phase.

+Go to the `config.docker.register.yaml` file.

+Change `register: country` to `register: school-type`.

+Update the schema in the same way, to `schema: school-type`.

+Now re-run the application using `ENVIRONMENT=alpha REGISTERS=school-type ./run-application.sh`.
+You should now see the School type register locally at `127.0.0.1:8080`.

 ## Create a new register

 To create a new register, you first need to create a new entry in the register register.